abnaceur/nestJs-mailing-microservice/README.md

 $ docker-compose up --build
 ```

-PS: - This might take some time, go to grab a cop of coffe :) while waiting.
+PS: - This might take some time, go to grab a cap of coffe :) while waiting.

 ## Using the api
 You can access the Api on port 3000 <br/>